 Bat Islands (Islas Murcielagos) are a small group of uninhabited, rocky islands off the coast of Costa Rica’s Pacific coast line.
 Part of the Santa Rosa National Park, the waters here are a protected marine park, and patrolled by rangers.
 This has given marine life the chance to flourish in these nutrient packed waters.
 From macro life, to visiting pelagic species, Bat Islands offers you the chance to experience world class diving in Costa Rica.
 You cannot actually set foot on the islands, as it’s just a rocky outcrop.
 Whilst you are almost guaranteed to see some amazing underwater life on your dive trip to Bat islands, the biggest draw for many is the chance to dive with the majestic Bull Sharks.

 As Bat Islands are uninhabited, your only chance of reaching them is by boat.
 The Aggressor runs liveaboard diving trips to Bat Islands.
 If that is a little out of your budget then do not fear, as Bat Islands can easily be dived as a day trip.
 There are several dive operators dotted along the coast of Guanacaste, including in Playa Del Coco, Ocotal and Flamingo.
 These centers will frequently run day trips to dive Bat Islands during May – November.
+These are the best months for spotting the Bull Sharks at Bat Islands.
 Off season, waters become rough, visibility reduced, and the weather unpredictable.